cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 Nevertheless, the Blueprint `validate` phase might require additional toolings like `jq` and `velero`.

 > [!NOTE]
-> There is a companion [Dockerfile](.docker/Dockerfile) to run the blueprints in a containerized Dev environment ensuring dependecies are met.
+> There is a companion [Dockerfile](.docker/Dockerfile) to run the blueprints in a containerized Dev environment ensuring dependencies are met.
 It can be built by using the [Makefile](Makefile) target `make dRun`.

 ### AWS Authentication